Online vs Traditional: How Has the Digital Age Changed Banking?

 Customer Service

-The main difference that the digital age has changed for banking has been for customer service.
-Nowadays most of this is done via email, online chatbots or phone, with a lack of face-to-face interaction.
+The main difference that the digital age has changed for banking has been in customer service.
+Nowadays most of this is done via email, online chatbots, or phone, with a lack of face-to-face interaction.
 While it may be faster and more convenient in some cases, when it comes to your personal finances a lot of people would rather deal with someone in person.

 Mobile and Tablet Access